VoronManiac/Maniac-Chamber-Lighting/README.md

 ![](https://github.com/VoronManiac/Maniac-Chamber-Lighting/blob/main/Image/PXL_20230326_192127167.jpg?raw=true)
 ![](https://github.com/VoronManiac/Maniac-Chamber-Lighting/blob/main/Image/PXL_20230326_192234882.jpg?raw=true)

-* Peel back sections of the protective COB strip backing and inrcrementally attach the COB strip, cenering it between the Mylar strips.
+* Peel back sections of the protective COB strip backing and incrementally attach the COB strip, centering it between the Mylar strips.
 The COB strip should be positioned so it starts exactly next to the raised bar on the print.
 The LEDBar is ~2mm longer than the strip, so when the COB is installed, the un-tinned end of the COB strip should not hit the far end of the LEDBar.
 Once attached, run a blunt soft object like a popsicle stick or round edge of a credit card along the white COB strip edges to firmly seat it.
 * Re-install the female JST connector and LEDRetainer.
-Solder the JST connector to the COB stip.
+Solder the JST connector to the COB strip.
 Connect to 24V supply and test COB.

 ![](https://github.com/VoronManiac/Maniac-Chamber-Lighting/blob/main/Image/PXL_20230327_052607121a.jpg?raw=true)